 Color is a great way to impart vitality, provide visual continuity, communicate status information, give feedback in response to user actions, and help people visualize data.
-Look to the system’s color scheme for guidance when picking app tint colors that look great individually and in combination, on both light and dark backgrounds.
+Look to the system’s color scheme for guidance when picking app accent colors that look great individually and in combination, and adapt well to accessibility and appearance modes.

-Consider choosing a key color to indicate interactivity throughout your app.
-In Notes, interactive elements are yellow.
-In Calendar, interactive elements are red.
-If you define a key color that denotes interactivity, make sure other colors don’t compete with it.
+Consider choosing a color to indicate interactivity throughout your app.
+In Notes, interactive elements are yellow; in Calendar, interactive elements are red.
+If you define an accent color that denotes interactivity, make sure other colors in your app don’t compete with it.

 Avoid using the same color for interactive and noninteractive elements.
 If interactive and noninteractive elements have the same color, it’s hard for people to know where to tap.

 Consider how artwork and translucency affect nearby colors.
-Variations in artwork sometimes warrant changes to nearby colors in order to maintain visual continuity and prevent interface elements from becoming overpowering or underwhelming.
-Maps, for example, displays a light color scheme when using map mode but switches to a dark color scheme when satellite mode is activated.
-Colors can also appear different when placed behind a translucent element, or when applied to a translucent element, such as a toolbar.
+Variations in artwork sometimes warrant changes to nearby colors to maintain visual continuity and prevent interface elements from becoming overpowering or underwhelming.
+Maps, for example, displays a light color scheme when in map mode but switches to a dark color scheme when in satellite mode.
+Colors can also appear different when placed behind or applied to a translucent element like a toolbar.

 Test your app’s color scheme under a variety of lighting conditions.
 Lighting varies significantly both indoors and outdoors, based on room ambiance, time of day, the weather, and more.
 Colors you see on your computer won’t always look the same when your app is used in the real world.
 Always preview your app under multiple lighting conditions, including outdoors on a sunny day, to see how colors appear.
 If necessary, adjust colors to provide the best possible viewing experience in the majority of use cases.